shajiya-jareen/JAVA-CSE-F/Additional Experiments/README.md

 # ADDITIONAL EXPERIMENT 3:
-## TITLE:Determine if a given string is palindrome or not.
+## TITLE: 3) Determine if a given string is palindrome or not.
 ## SOURCE CODE:

 ```